 As stated earlier, agents' preferences are private knowledge.
 Hence, unless they find it in their own best interests, agents may not reveal their preferences truthfully.
 An allocation mechanism is \emph{truthful} if it gives agents no incentive to misrepresent their preferences.
 Perhaps unsurprisingly, a mechanism based on constructing a maximum cardinality Pareto optimal allocation is manipulable by agents misrepresenting their preferences (Theorem~\ref{thm:min-cost-rank-maximal} in Section~\ref{sec:setting}).
 Hence, we need to make a compromise and weaken at least one of these requirements.
-In this work, we relax our quest for finding a maximum cardinality Pareto optimal allocation by trading off the size of a Pareto optimal allocation against truthfulness; more specifically, we seek truthful mechanisms that provide good approximations to the maximum size.
+In this work, we relax our quest for finding a maximum cardinality Pareto optimal allocation by trading off the size of a Pareto optimal allocation against truthfulness; more specifically, we seek truthful Pareto optimal mechanisms that provide good approximations to the maximum size.

-Under strict preferences, Pareto optimal matchings can be computed by a classical algorithm called the \emph{Serial Dictatorship Mechanism} (SDM) --- see, e.g., \cite{AS98}, also referred to as the \emph{Priority Mechanism} --- see, e.g., \cite{Bogomolnaia-Moulin}.
-SDM is a straightforward greedy algorithm that takes each agent in turn and allocates him to the most preferred available object on his preference list.
+Under strict preferences, Pareto optimal matchings can be computed by a classical algorithm called the \emph{Serial Dictatorship Mechanism} (SDM) (see, e.g., \cite{AS98}), also referred to as the \emph{Priority Mechanism} (see, e.g., \cite{Bogomolnaia-Moulin}).
+SDM is a straightforward greedy algorithm that takes each agent in turn and allocates to him the most preferred available object on his preference list.
 Precisely due to this greedy approach, SDM is truthful.
-Furthermore, SDM is guaranteed to find a Pareto optimal allocation at least half the size of a maximum one, merely because \emph{any} Pareto optimal allocation is at least half the size of a maximum one (see, e.g., \cite{ACMM04}).
+Furthermore, SDM is guaranteed to find a Pareto optimal allocation that has size at least half that of a maximum one, merely because \emph{any} Pareto optimal allocation has size at least half that of a maximum one (see, e.g., \cite{ACMM04}).
 Hence, at least in the case of strict preferences, we are guaranteed an approximation ratio of $2$.
 Can we do better?
 It turns out that if we stay in the realm of deterministic mechanisms, a 2-approximation is the best we can hope for (Theorem ~\ref{thm:min-cost-rank-maximal}, Section~\ref{sec:setting}).